EasyTier/EasyTier/README.md

  ### Configurations

- You can use ``sudo easytier-core --help`` to view all configuration items
+ You can use ``easytier-core --help`` to view all configuration items

  # Roadmap